elywelly/cryptrack-app/README.md

 -   API for Crypto data (CoinGecko)
 -   Database for user logins and passwords
--   Database to hold user wallet values
+-   Database to hold user wallet values for each crypto
 -   Homepage with Top 100 data
--   Wallet page for users to view
+-   Wallet page for users to view (Total amount in Fiat and individual Crypto)
 -   Transaction page to create new Transactions

 ## Layout Plans